KHart0012/goodwill-omaha-2020-api/specification.md

     Authorization: Bearer accessTokenGoesHere

 where `accessTokenGoesHere` is replaced with the access token received from the login request.
-For futher reading please see documentation on the [Authorization header] and on [Bearer tokens].
+For further reading please see documentation on the [Authorization header] and on [Bearer tokens].

 **Implementation note**: The access token provided is a JWT token containing only the logged in user's ID (not the same thing as their loyaltyID or